RULES AND Guidelines

 Each dancer will be asked to introduce themselves including their name, age, studio, and choreographer.

-Each dancer will be asked to introduce themselves including their name, age, studio, and choreographer.
-They will be asked to demonstrate a particular dance step/skill by our MC.
-The dancers then have to accomplish the steps/skills from the ballet and jazz form.
-The scores will be added to the solo and interview round scores to determine the winner.
+Each dancer will be asked to introduce themselves, including their name, age, studio, and choreographer.
+They will draw from a list of steps in baller or jazz suitable for their ages.
+The step options will be sent to the studios along with your tentative schedule.
+The scores will be added to the solo score to determine the winner

 AGE REQUIREMENT FOR TITLE COMPETITION

-Each routine will receive an adjudicated medal (Double Platinum, Platinum, Gold, Silver and Bronze) based on score.
+Each routine will receive an adjudicated medal (Double Platinum, Platinum, Gold) based on score.

 Minimum numbers of routines are required in each division to award all 10 places.
 When the minimum requirement is not met a reduction in awards and/or combining of divisions/group sizes may occur.
 A representative from the studio must be present on stage during the awards ceremony to be eligible for Overall Awards.
 Dancers must be in costume or team uniform during award ceremonies

-Overall high points in 1st place - 3rd Place will receive the following cash and/or gift certificate award: Certificates maybe used at regional events only.
-They will not be accepted at national finals.
+Overall high points in 1st place - 3rd Place will receive the following cash and/or gift certificate award: Certificates may be used at regional events only.
+They will not be accepted at the national finals.

 Solo 1st $75 2nd $50 - 3rd $25